TritonDataCenter/ruby-manta/README.md

 Installation
 ------------

-If you're one of the chaps using Ruby 1.9.*, life is easy:
+If you're one of the chaps using Ruby 1.9 or higher, life is easy:

-    gem install ruby-manta-1.0.1.gem
+    gem install ruby-manta

 Done.